Why It Works

 Place the meat and fat on a rimmed baking sheet, transfer to the freezer, and chill until crunchy on the exterior but not frozen solid.

-Add the spice mixture to the meat and stir with your hands until well incorporated; the mixture will look homogenous and will begin sticking to the bowl.
+Add spice mixture to the meat and stir with your hands until well incorporated; the mixture will look homogenous and will begin sticking to the bowl.

-Transfer the meat to the bowl of a food processor, add half the crushed ice and process until all of the ice has dissolved, 1 to 2 minutes.
+Transfer meat to the bowl of a food processor, add half the crushed ice and process until all of the ice has dissolved, 1 to 2 minutes.
 Add the remaining crushed ice and continue processing until the mixture is completely smooth, 4 to 5 minutes more.
 Note: The temperature of your meat during this mixing step is critically important.
 Its temperature should never rise about 40°F (4°C); work efficiently during this step of the process.

-Spoon 2 tbsp of the meat mixture into a nonstick frying pan and spread into a thin patty.
+Spoon 2 tablespoons of the meat mixture into a nonstick frying pan and spread into a thin patty.
 Cook the test patty over low heat until cooked through but not browned.
 Taste the sausage for seasoning and adjust as necessary.

 Press a sheet of parchment paper or plastic wrap directly on the surface of the meat to prevent oxidation, then cover the bowl tightly with plastic wrap and refrigerate overnight.
 Alternatively, you can vacuum seal the farce.

 Stuff the sausage into the sheep casings and twist into links.